OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams: Experiments

 \textbf{Metrics.} Our evaluation methodology employs a test-then-train paradigm within each window.
-Aside from the initial warm-up window, we test the existing model on the subsequent window data, followed by training on these data.
+Aside from the initial warm-up window, we test the model on the data of each window, followed by training on these data to update the model.
 We calculate the error rate for classification tasks and MSE loss for regression tasks.
 The final error rate or MSE loss is determined by averaging the results across all windows.

-\rev{ \textbf{Hardware setups.} All experiments run on a machine with 64 Intel(R) Xeon(R) Gold 6226R CPU @ 2.90GHz, 376 GB memory, and we use 2.7 TB hard disk as storage.
-The OS is Ubuntu 22.04.3 LTS.}
+\textbf{Hardware setups.} All experiments run on a machine with 64 Intel(R) Xeon(R) Gold 6226R CPU @ 2.90GHz, 376 GB memory, and we use 2.7 TB hard disk as storage.
+The OS is Ubuntu 22.04.3 LTS.